RaspAP/raspap-docs/docs/issues.md

 You can help us improve this project by accurately describing defects.
 To that end, these guidelines have been established to streamline the reporting process:

 1. The bug report template is there for a reason.
 Please use it.
 2. Provide useful detail to reproduce your issue.
 "Doesn't work" or "not working" is not a valid report.
+Here's an example [model issue](https://github.com/RaspAP/raspap-webgui/issues/1451).
 3. Issues created without the template will be labeled as `invalid` and closed immediately.
 4. Log data can be helpful in context, within reasonable limits.
 5. If an issue is unclear or needs further information, it will be labeled with `question` and `awaiting-user`.